10 reasons to Travel to Turkey

 One of my favourite places on this earth, Turkey has brought some of my most treasured experiences and memories.
 I first travelled there on a solo adventure in 2012 and still to this day talking about it brings a crazy amount of joy and appreciation!
 From sunset hot air balloon riding, to pristine waters during Turkey sailing, a good balance between bazaars and beaches and mix of history and culture.
 A country spread across two continents, Turkey really does have it all!
 Here are 10 reasons to Travel to Turkey!

-A vibrant metropolis, Istanbul has plenty to see and do.
-Must-sees include the Aya Sophia, the Ottoman palace of Topkapi, the Grand Bazaar, the Blue Mosque with its intricate design and the leisurely cruise along the Bosphorus.
+The vibrant metropolis, Istanbul has plenty to see and do.
+Must-sees include the Hagia Sophia Museum, the Ottoman palace of Topkapi, the Grand Bazaar, the Blue Mosque with its intricate design and the leisurely cruise along the Bosphorus.
 This diverse city comes alive at night and the people are the friendliest bunch I have ever met!
+There are so many neighbourhoods in the huge city so its hard to choose where to stay in Istanbul, my top pick would be either Sultanahmet or Beyoğluas they are very central.
 Have a read of this Istanbul itinerary for the best places to visit!

 2. The Grand Bazaar

 The Grand Bazaar has over 66 streets, 4000 shops and 25,000 workers!
 It is insane!
 And a glorious adventure for all your senses!

 One of my reasons for adoring this country so much is the endless amounts of inspiration.
 The colours, the smells, the tiles and the flowers on the every corner.With so much history, culture and natural beauty your days will be filled appreciating your surroundings.

 4. Hot Air Balloon Ride over Cappadocia